 We accept applications through our online WALT system.
-For applicants who have not previously applied, please submit a pre-registration form before accessing the online application.
+For applicants who have not previously applied, please submit a pre-registration form to dwsrf@doh.wa.gov before accessing the online application.

-You can get an application worksheet, guidelines for WALT, and an EZ-1 Project Review Form 331-651 at doh.wa.gov/DWSRF.
-WALT will accept applications until 11:59 p.m. on the deadline date of November 30, 2023.
-You must attach the EZ-1 Project Review Form 331-651 to your application.
+You can get an application worksheet, guidelines for WALT, and an EZ-1 Project Review Form 331-651 (Word) at our website.
+WALT accepts applications until 11:59 p.m. on the deadline date of November 30, 2024.
+You must attach the EZ-1 Project Review Form 331-651 (Word) to your application.